musslebot/pyrecon/README.md

 * Install [PyRECONSTRUCT](https://pypi.python.org/pypi/PyRECONSTRUCT) by running `python setup.py install` from its parent folder

 ### Windows
-* COMING SOON
-* Download this repository
-* Run 'PyRECONSTRUCT Installer.exe'
+* Download and run 'PyRECONSTRUCT Windows Installer.exe' (no other files necessary)
-* No other files/folders in the repository are necessary... feel free to remove them

 ### PyRECONSTRUCT + Git
 * IN DEVELOPMENT...